 Q: Do you have examples?

 A: Yes.
 We have a reference application that shows in detail how to use the SDK to render a forest with LOD transitions and wind animations.
-There is a version of this application on all platforms we support including PC (OpenGL and DirectX), Mac OSX, Linus, XBox 360, PS3, PS4, PS Vita, and more.
+There is a version of this application on all platforms we support including PC (OpenGL and DirectX), Mac OSX, Linus, Xbox® 360, Xbox One, PS3, PS4, PS Vita, and more.